hiranthaPeiris/WeTalk/README.md

 * Joi for validations

 This package is a nodejs express complete application skeleton with EJS as view engine. you need to have a little knowledge of ejs which is a html preproccessor similar as sass for css.
 [Socket.io](https://socket.io/) is used as the web socket to make connections.
-Joi npm package is used for message validation purposes.
+Joi npm package is used for message validation purposes. i have used mongoDB to keep pervious chat logs. since this is a public chat room, anyone connecting to the cluster will get the same chat log. and also any endpoint can erase the log completely.

 ## Contributing
 Feel to make any changes and developments. checkout [contribution.md](https://github.com/hiranthaPeiris/WeTalk/blob/master/CONTRIBUTING.md) for guidelines.